RzgarHosseini/R-CBN/README.md

 2. **Low_Mutation_Rate**: The genotypes are generated from evolutionary processes with low mutation rate (10^-6).

-Theer 100 genotype files in the DAG representable subfolders, while there are 111 genotypes in the DAG non-representable subfolders.
+There are 100 genotype files in the DAG representable subfolders, while there are 111 genotypes in the DAG non-representable subfolders.
 Each genotype file stores a binary matrix with 200 rows (samples) and 7 columns (mutations).

+Furthermore, under the Simulated_Data directory, two .rds files are included:

+1. **FitnessLandcape_Representable.rds**: This stores a matrix with 128 rows (each corresponding to one of the 2^7=128 potential binary genotypes), and 100 colmns (each corresponding to one of the 100 representable fitness landscapes).

+2. **FitnessLandcape_NON_Representable.rds**: This stores a matrix with 128 rows (each corresponding to one of the 2^7=128 potential binary genotypes), and 111 colmns (each corresponding to one of the 111 non-representable fitness landscapes).